Meiguro/simplyjs/README.md

 #### Voice.dictate('start', [confirmDialog,] callback)

 This function starts the dictation UI, and invokes the callback upon completion.
-The callback is invoked with an event with the following fields:
+The callback is passed an event with the following fields:

 * `err`: A string describing the error, or `null` on success.
 * `transcription`: The transcribed string.